Monarch butterfly on butterflyweed. Photo by Mara Koenig/USFWS.

 After sending the registration request, you will receive an email from the Fish and Wildlife Service’s Environmental Conservation Online System (ECOS) Helpdesk with:

 Please see the User Guide (below) for instructions on how to continue using the Monarch Conservation Database.

-2. Enter the required fields - the Conference/Meeting Passcode is not required.
-If requested, the conference meeting number is 743130248.
+2. Enter the required fields (the Conference/Meeting Passcode is not required).
+The meeting number is 743130248, if requested.

 4. Click on Proceed.